Learn how HR leaders prevent workplace burnout and raise their department’s value with Pattyrn’s employee productivity dashboard...

 3. Coach on work styles

 Every employee in your team has a unique, important role to play for your organizational success.
-Coaching your team members according to their different work styles can help leverage their skill sets and meet organizational objectives.
+Offering employee performance improvement suggestions according to different work styles can help better leverage their skill sets.

 To do this, begin by observing your employee's work patterns across:

 If you realize that your workforce is more saturated with specific work styles than others, evaluate how you can balance this by adding new employees to your team.
 This balance, in turn, will help you achieve a higher level of performance in the workplace.

 In addition to establishing work norms, your digital tools can facilitate how and when you communicate.
 Your employees can use collaboration tools like Slack, Google Hangouts, and Microsoft Teams based on their work styles, helping you more easily manage your team and improve their performance.